SoftInstigate/restheart-website/docs/curies/1.0/bucket.md

 permalink: /curies/1.0/bucket.html
 ---

-## The File Bucket resource
+## The Bucket resource

-The File Bucket resource represents a containers for binary files (GridFS).
+The Bucket resource represents a containers for binary files (GridFS).
 Requests to Bucket URI allow to manage the file buckets, create files and get the list of existing files.

 Allowed methods are: